sunifyre/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 Depending on whether you want to view published content or unpublished content, you choose either **View Live** or **Preview** from the course outline in Studio.
-You can then experience the course content as a learner in a particular group would, by selecting the **View this course as** option for a student in the desired content group, as described in :ref:`Roles for Viewing Course Content`.
+You can then experience the course content as a learner in a particular group would, by selecting the **View this course as** option for a learner in the desired content group, as described in :ref:`Roles for Viewing Course Content`.